Over the weekend, I found some fresh new questions directed at atheists on Quora. I thought I'd do my best to answer them.

 6. How do atheists keep a positive outlook on life?

 Pretty easy.
 We don’t live our every day preparing to die.
 We live for this life, not the next one.
-We’re not involved in death cults that force us into behaviours that we normally would not be okay with, just so that after we die, we get to go to magical fairyland in the sky.
-We’re not living to die, like religious people are.
+We’re not involved in death cults that force us into behaviours that we normally would not be okay with, just so that after we die, we get to go to a magical fairyland in the sky.
+We’re not living to die like religious people are.
 We’re living to live.
 Life becomes more valuable when we realize it’s our only one.
 When you let that sink in, you try harder to live it to its fullest.

 You only got one shot.